 Resource pools provide a framework for managing processor sets and thread scheduling classes.
-Resource pools are used for partitioning machine resources.
+Resource pools are used for partitioning system resources.
 Resource pools enable you to separate workloads so that workload consumption of certain resources does not overlap.
 The resource reservation helps to achieve predictable performance on systems with mixed workloads.

 A processor set groups the CPUs on a system into a bounded entity, on which a process or processes can run exclusively.
 Processes cannot extend beyond the processor set, nor can other processes extend into the processor set.
 A processor set enables tasks of similar characteristics to be grouped together and a hard upper boundary for CPU use to be set.